?>

 Housing costs in the Prairie State can vary depending on your location.

-- However, if you’re looking to buy a house in Illinois, home prices vary across the state.
-Coastal cities like Chicago have a median home price of $305K.
-On the other hand, the average cost of a home in inland cities like Peoria is $127K.
+• However, buying can be complex as home prices vary across the state.
+Make sure you find cheap houses for sale in Illinois in your budget.
+Homes in coastal cities like Chicago have a median home price of $305K.
+On the other hand, in inland cities like Peoria, it is $127K.

 3 Things to Know Before Moving to Illinois